AdvancedNormalizationTools/ANTsEcosystemOverview/README.md

 # 1:30 - 3: Deep Learning and Statistical Approaches in Medical Imaging

-* Discussion:  Overview of ANTsRNet
+* Discussion:  Overview of [ANTsRNet](https://github.com/ANTsX/ANTsRNet) a collection of deep learning tools for biomedical image quantification

     * Tensorflow + Keras